ngageoint/hootenanny/README.md

 A conflation workflow defines the manner in which two maps are merged together.
 Hootenanny has the following workflows:
 * **[Reference Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/OldDocs.asciidoc)** **(default)** - _Keep the best of both maps while favoring the first_
   * Use this type of conflation when you want map output based on the best state of two maps while favoring the first one.
+* **[Average Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/OldDocs.asciidoc)** - _Keep the average of both maps_
+  * Use this type of conflation when you consider both input maps equal in quality and want a result that is an average of the two.
+  * Currently, geometry averaging only applies to linear features but could be extended to point and polygon geometries.
+Point and polygon geometries are merged the same as in Reference Conflation.
+Also, Average Conflation is not available from iD Editor.
 * **[Horizontal Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/commands/cut.asciidoc)** (aka Cookie Cutter Conflation) - _Completely replace a section_
   * Use this type of conflation if you have a specific region of your map that you would like to completely replace with a region from another map.
 * **[Differential Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/DifferentialConflation.asciidoc)** - _Add new features that do not conflict_